LukeZGD/Linux-Stuff/README.md

 # Arch-Stuff
- Arch scripts I made for personal use
+ Linux scripts I made for personal use